eForms Logo

 How to Apply

-The age requirement for concealed carry in Arkansas is twenty-one (21) or eighteen (18) if the individual is an active-duty service member.
-Other concealed carry requirements[2] include U.S. citizenship, Arkansas residency for at least ninety (90) days prior to applying, freedom from mental illness and history of suicidal tendencies, lack of felony convictions and arrest warrants, no signs of chronic or habitual substance abuse, and completion of a firearms training and safety course.
+The age requirement for concealed carry in Arkansas is 21 or 18 if the individual is on active duty.
+Other concealed carry requirements[2] include U.S. citizenship, Arkansas residency for at least 90 days before applying, freedom from mental illness and history of suicidal tendencies, lack of felony convictions and arrest warrants, no signs of chronic or habitual substance abuse, and completion of a firearms training and safety course.

 Reciprocity

-Any individual who possesses a legitimate concealed carry permit issued by another state is entitled to concealed carry under Arkansas law.[3]
+Any individual with a legitimate concealed carry permit issued by another state is entitled to concealed carry under Arkansas law.[3]